logicalclocks/logicalclocks.github.io/docs/user_guides/fs/storage_connector/creation/bigquery.md

          2. *BigQuery Dataset*: The dataset of the table
          3. *BigQuery Table*: The table to read
       2. **BigQuery Query** - This option executes a SQL query at runtime.
 It can be used for both reading data and **creating external Feature Groups**.
          1. *Materialization Dataset*: Temporary dataset used by BigQuery for writing.
 It must be set to a dataset where the GCP user has table creation permission.
 The queried table must be in the same location as the `materializationDataset` (e.g 'EU' or 'US').
-Also, if a table in the `SQL statement` is from project other than the `parentProject` then use the fully qualified table name i.e. `[project].[dataset].[table]`.
+Also, if a table in the `SQL statement` is from project other than the `parentProject` then use the fully qualified table name i.e. `[project].[dataset].[table]`
+         (Read more details from Google documentation on usage of query for BigQuery spark connector [here](https://github.com/GoogleCloudDataproc/spark-bigquery-connector#reading-data-from-a-bigquery-query)).

 5. Spark Options: Optionally, you can set additional spark options using the `Key - Value` pairs.

-Read more details from Google documentation on usage of query for BigQuery spark connector [here](https://github.com/GoogleCloudDataproc/spark-bigquery-connector#reading-data-from-a-bigquery-query).

 ## Next Steps